Canada Goose Control

 There are several methods that can be employed to control geese and/or their population in a specific area, including habitat modification, use of deterrents, removal, relocation and egg addling.
 Some methods are time sensitive and can only be utilized during certain times of the year.

-For example, in Oklahoma we can only relocate geese and do egg addling from approx. March 11th - August 30th.
-Outside that timeframe, we have to use exclusion, deterrents, habitat modification and harassment methods to eliminate your urban lawn cow dilemmas.
+We have various methods we can use to help you solve your goose control issues throughout the year, including exclusion, deterrents, habitat modification and harassment methods to eliminate your urban lawn cow dilemmas.
 If you would like to retain the few geese you currently have, but do not want more hatching, we can assist you with that as well.

 Many think that simply destroying the eggs will control the population, but this is ineffective as they will just lay more.
 We utilize a humane procedure called "egg addling" to retain your desired number of geese and to prevent the unwelcome, annual young additions to the flock.